 Welcome to our first annual 30 Under 30 Most Influential People in Parkour list!
 We are featuring athletes and entrepreneurs from all over the world this year from a variety of styles and backgrounds.
 From gym owners to brand owners, community leaders to media pioneers, this list features a little bit of everything.
 We would love to feature more people and hope to create more lists like this in the future with help from our readers letting us know who else we should feature.
 There are countless athletes that were suggested that we could not put on the list but stay tuned for more content!

 Thanks so much to everyone that supported us in 2018 and to our sponsor ParkourEDU.
+If you’re looking to improve your training technique, that’s one of the best ways in the game right now to get it done.

 This list will be in alphabetical order instead of trying to rank these amazing athletes.
 We tried to keep it only one athlete from each brand or organization if possible (it was hard).